MatthewReid854/reliability/docs/How does Least Squares Estimation work.rst

 .. image:: images/least_squares_3.png

-You might think that it doesn't matter, but these two methods can give very different results, particularly if there is a small dataset.
+These two methods can give very different results, particularly if there is a small dataset.
 Most software (including MINITAB, Excel and numpy) use RRY.
 Reliasoft's Weibull++ gives the options for RRX or RRY, as does `reliability` in all of the fitters.

 To illustrate the difference between RRX and RRY we can use one of the functions inside reliability.Utils which accepts RRX_or_RRY as an argument.